 The sun might be forcing you to awake in the morning, but it is also necessary for helping you in achieving a restful sleep at night.
 This is because your body relies on natural light to figure out what time it is and determine whether to pump out energizing hormones or ones that will make you sleepy and relaxed, like melatonin.
 Daylight helps the body’s natural clock – which is dictated by the 24-hour cycle of day and night – understand when to stay awake and when to feel sleepy.

 If you always find your mind racing with thoughts, stress could be stealing your ability to fall asleep.
 It gets worse as you are wiped out during the day, making you feel even more anxious and irritable.
 With time, this can turn into a vicious cycle.
 There are several effective ways of easing feelings of stress and promoting relaxation.
 A few are:

-a) Journaling – Writing things down makes you feel light, as if you have put down the weight from your shoulder into a paper.
-It also helps in focusing and appreciating the good things of life.
+a) Journaling – Writing things down makes you feel light as if you have put down the weight from your shoulder into a paper.
+It also helps in focusing and appreciating the good things in life.

 b) Progressive muscle relaxation – Relaxing your body can be just as useful for relaxing your mind.